World Trade Monitor September 2023

-The next release of the CPB World Trade Monitor is scheduled for Friday 23 December 2022, 12:00 hours.
+The next release of the CPB World Trade Monitor is scheduled for Friday 22 December 2023, 12:00 hours, including reporting month October 2023.

 CPB publishes a World Trade Monitor every month on behalf of the European Commission.
 It takes two months for the figures to become available.
 For questions please contact email@example.com.